Giving Staff Members More Rope, So You Have More Time

 Create an Issue Form

 Create a form that must be completed before an employee can bring a problem to you.
-My form has four questions: what’s the problem/issue/question; what information do we need to make a decision; what have you done to answer/solve it; and what’s your recommendation (you can download my Team Member Issue Form here).
+My form has four questions: what’s the problem/issue/question; what information do we need to make a decision; what have you done to answer/solve it; and what’s your recommendation.
 This compels employees to stop and think for themselves rather than rely on you for easy answers.
 Also, the act of putting things down on paper is often all that is needed for them to come up with a solution.

 Establish Closed Door and Open Door policies